AaronCWacker/Yggdrasil/README.md

 # Yggdrasil
 Knowledge Tree of Love, Life, AI, Genomics, Natural Language Processing and Machine Learning

+# R Prime:

+Certainly!
+Below is a Python code example using Streamlit to create an emoji button label program that generates prompts.
+This code includes a button for each mental function (Long Term Memory, Working Memory, etc.) that changes with age.
+When you press the button, it outputs both a random emoji and a corresponding prompt.

+python
+Copy code
+import streamlit as st
+import random

+# Define list of emojis and prompts
+emoji_list = ["😊", "🤔", "😄", "😎", "👀", "🧠", "💡", "📚"]
+prompts_list = [
+    "Use 'You' talking to AI in first person.",
+    "Pick 3-4 things you would instruct or coach on about proficiency.", "Describe the opportunity - I am giving you a chance to __ fix -- X --", "Pick your X"
+]

+# Define list of mental functions that change with age
+mental_functions = [
+    "Long Term Memory (LTM)",
+    "Working Memory",
+    "Executive Functioning",
+    "Attention to Detail",
+    "Multitasking",
+    "Processing Speed"
+]

+st.title("Emoji & Prompt Generator 🧠")

+# Text areas to display the outputs
+st.write("## Generated Emoji:")
+emoji_output = st.empty()
+st.write("## Generated Prompt:")
+prompt_output = st.empty()

+# Loop through each mental function and create a button
+for function in mental_functions:
+    if st.button(f"Generate for {function}"):
+        # Randomly pick an emoji and a prompt
+        selected_emoji = random.choice(emoji_list)
+        selected_prompt = random.choice(prompts_list)

+        # Display the selected emoji and prompt
+        emoji_output.write(f"{selected_emoji}")
+        prompt_output.write(f"{selected_prompt}")
+To run this code, save it in a Python file and run it using Streamlit.
+Each time you click one of the mental function buttons, the program will randomly generate an emoji and a prompt.
+These will be displayed in text areas labeled "Generated Emoji" and "Generated Prompt".

+I hope this serves as a fun and engaging way to interact with the topics of mental functions that change with age!

+# If R was previous intput and R Prime is result of transformational inputs that update memory:

+Create a streamlit emoji button label program that generates prompts.
+Feature output of prompt and emoji label generator into text areas.
+Inclusive of mental functions that change with age we have:
+Long term memory or LTM
+Working Memory
+Executive Functioning
+Attention to Detail
+Multitasking
+and Processing Speed
+Prompts
+Use 'You' talking to AI in first person.
+Pick 3 - 4 things you would instruct or coach on about proficiency Describe the opportunity - I am giving you a chance to __ fix -- X -- Pick your X

 # James Gunn

 # Critical Mental Functions for Healthy Brain Aging